wadecalvin9/Laravel-Hospital-management-system/README.md

-# 🏥 Laravel Hospital Management System
+# 🏥 Laravel Hospital Management Syste

 A modern, user-friendly **Hospital Management System** built with **Laravel**.
 It helps hospitals manage **patients, doctors, appointments, billing, and analytics** efficiently in one unified platform.